coronel08/my-notes/notes/docs/aws.md

 -   AWS Artifcat - Security and Compliance reports
 -   AWS Shield - DDOS protection service offered in standard or advanced.
 Layer 3 and 4 protection.
 Integrates with Route53, Cloudfront, Elastic Load Balancer(ELB).
 -   AWS Key Management Service (KMS) - to create and control encryption keys used to encrypt data such as EBS volumes.
 Audit key usage using CloudTrail.
 KMS stores the CMK and receives data from the clients, which it encrypts and sends back.
+    -   Symmetric vs Asymmetric key - Symetric key is one key used encrypt and decrypt while an Asymmetric Key gives public and private keys.
     -   Customer Master Key (CMK) - symmetric (AES-256 keys), never get access to the key.
 Includes metadata such as key ID, creation date, description, and key state.
 Contains the key material used to encrypt and decrypt data.
         -   AWS Managed Service Default CMK - Free
         -   User Keys created in KMS - $1/month
         -   User Keys imported - $1/month
     -   Asymmetric (RSA & ECC key pairs) - public key is downloadable but cant access private key.
-Can use for encryption outside of AWS
+Can use for encryption outside of AWS.
+Uses public key to encrypt and pricate key to decrypt
     -   KMS Key Policies
         -   Default KMS Policy - created if key policy not provided
         -   Custom KMS Key Policy - define users and roles that can access the keys.
 Useful for cross account access
     -   Envelope Encryption - anything over 4kb needs to be encrypted using Envelope Encryption, using GenerateDataKey API
+        -   Encrypts plaintext data with a data key and then encrypts the data key under another key.
 -   AWS Web Application Firewall (WAF) - Used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront, API Gateway, or Load Balancer.
 Pricing based on how many rules you deploy and traffic.
     -   Regular Rules - filters => condition => rules => Web Access Control List(ACL).
     -   Rate-based Rules - requests will be blocked as it crosses rate based limit.
 Rate is calculated every 5 minutes.
 -   AWS Inspector - Automated security assessment service that helps improve the security and compliance of EC2 instances.
 -   SSM Parameter Store - store configuration and secrets encrypted by KMS.
 Configured using path and IAM policies.
 Integrates with CloudWatch and Cloudformation.
 Doesn't automatically rotate the database credential
+    -   Use Case: store database connection strings or other secret codes when you have already authenticated to AWS.
+Uses SDK to access paramter store.
     -   SecureString - plain text parameter name with an encrypted value. only uses one call to get
 -   AWS Secrets Manager - force rotation of secrets every X days.
 Secrets are encrypted using KMS.
 Integrate with RDS, RedShift, and DocumentDB.
 More expensive than SSM Parameter Store.
 Can't be used for encrypting data at rest.
+    -   Used for Database Credentials, API Keys, other secrets throughout their lifecycle.
+Can't be used with Server-Side Encryption.

 ### IAM

 -   AWS IAM - Identity and Access Management, by default all actions denied.
 Have to grant privelages as the root user.
 Manage access in AWS by creating policies and attaching them to IAM Identities(users, groups, roles)
     -   Users - Recommended IAM entity when granting a person long term access permissions.
     -   Groups - Collection of Users and permissions, can't contain other groups or nest.
 Users can belong to more than 1 group
-    -   Policies - allows or denies permissions to AWS, attached to identity or users
+    -   Policies - allows or denies permissions to AWS, attached to identity or users.
+Denied access overrides the allow access on policies.
         -   Policy Generator Site - https://awspolicygen.s3.cn-north-1.amazonaws.com.cn/policygen.html
         -   Policy Simulator - google it
         -   Policy Principal - specify the principal that is allowed or denied access to a resource (a principal is a person or app that can make a request for an action on an AWS resource).
 Can use it in trust policies for IAM roles and in resource based policies, Can't use in an IAM identity based policy